EdgeKiller/Cythaldor_old/README.md

 **Can I help you ?**

-- Sure, contact me to this mail adress : edgekillerfr@hotmail.fr
+- Sure, contact me to this mail adress : edgekillerfr@live.fr